logo

 • Advanced Certificate (7-Year): 15 PLUs per year, totaling 75 PLUs over the certificate term.
 Proof of completion of an aspirational benchmark.
 This will move to 20 PLUs by 2030, totaling 100 PLUs over the certificate term.

-Certificates can be renewed through the RIDE online portal, which will notify teachers when they are eligible to renew.
+Certificates can be renewed through the RIDE Online Portal, which will notify teachers when they are eligible to renew.
 Additional details on the renewal process are available on the RIDE certification and renewal webpage.

 Adding Subjects or Grades to a Certificate

 In general, teachers can only work in the grade and subject area they are certified in, although occasional, temporary exceptions are made.
 In order to add a subject or grade to a current Rhode Island teaching certificate, applicants will need to complete the required Praxis exams related to that subject area.
-Passing test scores, the general application, and the non-refundable fee can be submitted through the RIDE online portal.
+Passing test scores, the general application, and the non-refundable fee can be submitted through the RIDE Online Portal.
 A complete list of the required Praxis Subject Exams required for each teaching area is available on the RIDE website.

 Rhode Island Teaching License Reciprocity